Paris Itinerary: 8 Things You Absolutely Cannot Miss

 Get lost in Le Marais

-There is nothing in Paris that I love more than the neighborhood of Le Marais.
+Of all the things to do in Paris, there is nothing I love more than exploring the neighborhood of Le Marais.
 It is without a doubt the cutest area, spread across the 3rd and 4th arrondissements, just north of the Seine.
 It is an essential stop on any itinerary Paris, regardless of if you have a week in Paris or less!
 I stay there every time I go and always dedicate at least a day or two for exploring the area, getting lost while finding new favorite spots.

 It is a historic district known for many things — being the old Jewish quarter, the LGBT center of Paris, and now the most trendy and fashionable place in the city of lights.
 The cobblestone streets and old-world charm make it a can’t miss destination and the countless museums, galleries, and shops could easily fill your entire Paris itinerary.